awncorp/test-auto/README.md

 # DESCRIPTION

-This package aims to provide, a standard for documenting Perl 5 software projects, a framework writing tests, and automation for validating the tests, documentation, and usage examples.
+This package aims to provide, a standard for documenting Perl 5 software projects, a framework writing tests, test automation, and documentation generation.

 # REASONING